britram/taps-transports/draft-ietf-taps-transports.md

 Each SCTP association has between 1 and 65536 uni-directional streams in each direction.
 The number of streams can be different in each direction.
 Every user message is sent on a particular stream.
-User messages can be sent un- ordered, or ordered upon request by the upper layer.
+User messages can be sent un-ordered, or ordered upon request by the upper layer.
 Un-ordered messages can be delivered as soon as they are completely received.
 Ordered messages sent on the same stream are delivered at the receiver in the same order as sent by the sender.
 For user messages not requiring fragmentation, this minimizes head of